celestebasken/Project4/README.md

 ### **Project Structure**

-#### 📄 **19_20_Nutritional_Analysis.ipynb**
-Contains analysis for
-- Determining the Most Consumed Foods
-- Nutritional Adequacy of Diet: Determining Which Nutrients Are Lacking
-- Nutritional Analysis: Looking at the Most-Deficient Nutrients
-- How can we increase these most limited nutrients by increasing the consumption of existing foods?
-- Which food items are available to subsidize?
-- Determining Subsidies for Vitamin E and Vitamin K-rich foods, and associated demand curves

 #### 📁 **Data Files**
 Contains all CSV files used in our analysis, including raw and cleaned datasets from various Uganda surveys.